INDIANAPOLIS 317-566-9600

 • Document the conversation with the patient’s (or surrogate’s) decision in the medical record

-In an emergency, physicians have the power and authority to begin treatment without informed consent when neither the patient nor the surrogate can engage in the decision-making process.
+In emergencies, physicians can begin treatment without informed consent when neither the patient nor the surrogate can make a decision.
 However, in those cases, the physician has a duty to inform the patient (or surrogate) at the earliest opportunity.
-During this conversation, the physician must obtain consent for ongoing treatment to maintain ethical and legal responsibilities.
+During this conversation, the physician must obtain consent for ongoing treatment.

 Surgery inherently involves risk and potential side effects.
-If surgery occurs without informed consent from the patient and the patient suffers an injury, there are serious legal implications for the physician.
-At other times, the physician may perform surgery with flawless execution but still be liable for medical malpractice if they did not obtain full informed consent.
+If a physician performs surgery without informed consent and harms the patient, there are serious legal implications.
+Sometimes, the physician performs surgery flawlessly.
+However, without informed consent, they are liable for medical malpractice.

 A lack of informed consent could happen for many reasons, including:

-• Insufficient information: Healthcare providers fail to disclose necessary information about treatment or procedure fully, and the patient isn’t able to completely understand the risks involved.
+• Insufficient information: Healthcare providers fail to disclose necessary information about treatment or procedure.
+As a result, the patient isn’t able to completely understand the risks involved.

 • Coercion or pressure: Patients may feel pressured or coerced into consent without fully understanding the implications and risks.
 This may be due to the power structure of the doctor-patient relationship, time constraints, or inadequate communication from the physician.

-• Language or cultural barriers: The AMA’s Code of Medical Ethics explains that the physician must provide the information in a language or format that the individual can understand or for cultural norms and beliefs to be observed.
+• Language or cultural barriers: The AMA’s Code of Medical Ethics states the physician must provide information in a language or format the individual can understand.
 If not, it can impede the patient’s ability to provide informed consent.

 • Incapacity: The individual must have the cognitive capacity to understand the information and make decisions.
-In cases where individuals lack decision-making capacity due to age, mental illness, or cognitive impairment, the physician must obtain consent from a surrogate or legally authorized representative.
+When individuals lack decision-making capacity due to age, mental illness, or cognitive impairment, the physician must obtain consent from a surrogate or legally authorized representative.

-When a physician does not follow the medical consent process and performs the treatment or procedure, the physician has violated the patient’s right to decide on their own body.
-This level of medical malpractice cannot be ignored, opening the possibility of taking legal action against the doctor and/or the hospital.
+When a physician does not follow the medical consent process and performs the treatment or procedure, they have violated the patient’s rights.

 Understanding Informed Consent in Indiana

 Under Indiana law, informed consent is a vital component of the patient-provider relationship.
 The Indiana Medical Malpractice Act, outlined in Title 34, Article 18, Chapter 7 of the Indiana Code, sets the framework for informed consent requirements.
-Healthcare providers are obligated to disclose relevant information to patients, ensuring they understand the nature, purpose, risks, benefits, and alternatives of the proposed treatment or procedure.
+Healthcare providers must disclose relevant information to patients, ensuring they understand the nature, purpose, risks, benefits, and alternatives of the proposed treatment or procedure.

 Navigating the complexities of medical malpractice cases involving inadequate informed consent can be challenging.
 Patients often receive consent forms shortly before a procedure or operation, leaving little time for a thorough review.
 However, it is the patient’s responsibility to read the consent form prior to any procedure.
-If any questions or concerns arise regarding the listed risks, it is crucial for patients to request a discussion with a doctor to gain clarity and fully understand the potential risks involved.
+If any questions or concerns arise regarding the risks, it is crucial for patients to request a discussion with a doctor.

 If you believe you or a loved one has suffered harm due to a lack of proper informed consent, it is crucial to consult with an experienced medical malpractice attorney.
-They can evaluate the specific circumstances of your case, guide you through the legal process, and help determine the appropriate legal recourse to pursue.
+They can evaluate the specific circumstances of your case, guide you through the legal process, and help determine the appropriate legal recourse.

 To be successful, your lack of informed consent attorney must prove that a reasonable person would not consent to treatment had they been aware of the risks or existence of alternative therapies not disclosed to them.